Counseling and Disability Services

 Student Conduct and Community Engagement

 The Office of Student Conduct and Community Engagement (SCCE) makes every attempt to meet the needs of the University’s globally diverse students through various resources and programs designed to enhance the experience of all students.
-For this, students can request assistance to learn about their rights and responsibilities, pregnancy and parenting, crisis intervention support, medical leave request, absence notification to faculty, and other special needs the student may encounter.
+For this, students can request assistance to learn about their rights and responsibilities, unforeseen financial assistance, crisis intervention support, unforeseen medical leave request, and other special needs the student may encounter.
 Staff is dedicated to give students the highest quality customer service, and we’re happy to help you when you need it.
-Contact SCCE at 956.326.2265 or visit Student Center 226.
+Contact SCCE (firstname.lastname@example.org) at 956.326.2265 or visit Student Center 226.

-In addition, all University students must be acquainted with and bound by the University rules and regulations covering student conduct as stated in the Student Handbook which is available on-line at http://www.tamiu.edu/scce/ or at the Office of Student Conduct and Community Engagement.
+In addition, all University students must be acquainted with and bound by the University rules and regulations as stated in the Student Handbook which is available on-line at https://www.tamiu.edu/scce/studenthandbook.shtml.

 Texas A&M International University reserves the right, through due process, to place on probation, suspend, or expel any student for improper conduct.